Read The Current‘s coverage of the Public Humanities Graduate Fellows Program launch here.

 The public humanities are collaborations between scholars and communities that generate new knowledge and creative work to strengthen civic agency and cultural life.
 Through seminars, practical experience, and a capstone project, Public Humanities Graduate Fellows become conversant with the history, theories, and methods of public humanities.
-They gain insight into the social reach and relevance of their scholarship and learn how to be publicly-engaged academics.
-Graduate Fellows will also have the opportunity to use their skills in a variety of social and professional environments, including museums and other cultural institutions, government, education administration, and non-profit organizations.
+They gain insight into the social reach and relevance of their scholarship and learn how to be publicly engaged academics.
+Graduate Fellows will also have the opportunity to use their skills in a variety of social and professional environments, including museums and other cultural institutions, government, education administration, and nonprofit organizations.

 Seminars: “History and Theory of Public Humanities” and “Skills for the Public Sphere” address the history, theories, methods, and practice associated with public humanities.
 Fellows must complete both courses before beginning their practicum.

 Practicum: Either an internship or a fellow-designed community project that enables students to work with a community partner to address an identified organizational need.
 Community partners include cultural organizations and foundations, community centers, governmental offices, community colleges, and K-12 schools.

 UCSB Ph.D. students in good standing from the Divisions of Humanities and Fine Arts and Social Sciences are eligible to participate at any stage of their graduate studies.
 For questions, contact Erin Nerstad.
 Applications are accepted on a rolling basis.

 Q: When should I join the program?

 A: The earlier the better, so that you can receive information and opportunities that are shared with fellows in the program.
 We encourage you to apply to the program before you are ready to complete the coursework.

 A: The application deadline is rolling, but you need to be accepted into the program before you can enroll in the courses.

 Q: Do the courses need to be taken in a certain order?